Dental Implants Stratford

 Dental implants mimic the form and function of natural tooth roots and are placed directly into the jawbone.
 Because of this, chewing and biting forces stimulate the jawbone just like natural teeth, which stops bone resorption from occurring in the first place.

-Can I get an implant in one day?
+Can I get a dental implant in one day?

 Every implant case is different, but some patients may be able to receive an implant in a single visit.
 If this is a possibility, you’ll receive a temporary restoration to protect the implant while it heals, a process which usually takes between 3-6 months.
 You’ll be able to speak and eat normally between follow-up appointments.